Nameles-Org/scoring-module/README.md

 ## Running the scoring module

-We recommend [running the scoring module as a containerized service with docker-compose](#running-the-module-as-a-containerized-service-with-docker-compose), however you can run it in native for testing as follows:
+We recommend [running the scoring module as a containerized service with docker-compose](#running-the-module-as-a-containerized-service-with-docker-compose).
+However, you can run it in native for testing as follows:

 ```bash
 ./nameles-scoring -dbIP <127.0.0.1> -dbUSER <user> -dbNAME <nameles>